ibm-cloud-docs/discovery/getting-started-query.md

 1. Click **Run query**.
 There should be one match (`"matching_results": 1`).
 Copy the **Query URL** at the top of the **Summary** or **JSON** tab to use in your application.

 **Bonus:** Under **More options**, you have the option to turn on passage retrieval with the **Include relevant passages** radio button.
 Passages are short, relevant excerpts extracted from the full documents returned by your query.
-These targeted passages are extracted from the `text` fields of the documents in your collection.
 See [Passages](/docs/services/discovery?topic=discovery-query-parameters#passages) for more information.
 Passage retrieval is not available for the {{site.data.keyword.discoveryshort}} News collection.

 If you'd like to check out a few pre-built queries, click the **Use a sample query** button.
 {: tip}